 Inbound marketing experts, HubSpot are masters of using video to convey often quite technical theories in an accessible, easy to understand format.
 When it came to selling themselves and their own working environment to attract new talent, it can hardly come as a surprise that they nailed the brief.
 That is if the brief was to demonstrate how creative, relaxed but professional their work culture is.

 This is an unashamedly kitsch, tongue-in-cheek 80s homage that ironically promotes an extremely modern company through everything from pixelated graphics, to comic book artwork and a synth-heavy soundtrack.
 It probably shouldn’t work but it does!
 The takeaway here is that your corporate video doesn’t have to be stuffy and, well, corporate.
 It can be fun, engaging and hilarious to create just as much, if not more, of a lasting impact.

 Corporate videos are an excellent vehicle for conveying reams of information in a short space of time.
-Our survey results have shown that 72% of respondents would rather use video to learn about a product or service than text.
-Brands need to respond to this trend and turn it to their advantage.
 Take scientific innovators, DuPont, as an example of how to hammer home your mission statement in a short, compelling video.